Nikolai Baratov: First World War

 After the outbreak of World War I, he headed the 1st Caucasus Cossack Corps on the Caucasus Front and was prominent at the Battle of Sarikamish.
-During the Persian Campaign Baratov was successful in defeating Kerim Pasha's rear troops on August 5, 1915 after the Battle of Kara Killisse.
+During the Persian Campaign Baratov was successful in defeating Kerim Pasha's rear troops on August 5, 1915, after the Battle of Kara Killisse.
 His task was to counter the pro-German forces in Persia (headed by Georg von Kanitz), and to link Russian forces with the British expeditionary forces in Persia.
 In October 1915, he landed at Bandar-e Anzali and by December 3, 1915, took the ancient Persian capital of Hamadan.
 With the occupation of Qom and Kermanshah, the Russian forces under Baratov effectively isolated Persia from Ottoman Turkey, thus securing Persia for the Entente Powers.
 Baratov was decorated with the Order of St. George of the Fourth degree in October, 1916.
 After returning to Russia on March 24, 1917, he commanded the Caucasus Military District.
-On May 25, 1917 was appointed commander of the 5th Caucasus Army Corps.
+On May 25, 1917, was appointed commander of the 5th Caucasus Army Corps.
 However, after the British defeat at the Siege of Kut, the Turks launched a massive offensive, forcing Baratov to return to Persia.
 He was made a general of cavalry on September 8, 1917.

 Russian Civil War

 After the October Revolution of 1917, Baratov disbanded his corps and lived in exile in British India for five months.
 During the Russian Civil War, he joined the White movement.
 In June 1919, General Denikin, leader of the anti-Soviet Volunteer Army and the Armed Forces of South Russia, sent Baratov to settle uneasy relations with Democratic Republic of Georgia, with the promise of security to Georgia's northern borders in reward for free passage of White Movement forces through Georgia.
-On September 13, 1919 Baratov was heavily wounded in a terrorist incident in Tiflis, resulting in the amputation of his leg.
+On September 13, 1919, Baratov was heavily wounded in a terrorist incident in Tiflis, resulting in the amputation of his leg.
 From March to April 1920 Baratov served as the Minister of Foreign Affairs of the South Russian government.
 After the final defeat of the White Movement in November 1920, he lived in exile in France, where he headed various Russian emigre organizations, notably the Union of Disabled Persons and the Overseas Union of Russian people with disabilities.
-He was buried at the Sainte-Geneviève-des-Bois Russian Cemetery.
+He was buried at the Sainte-Geneviève-des-Bois Russian Cemetery, near Paris.